dolittle/migrations/DotNET.SDK/v4-v5/README.md

 your solution to version 5 of Dolittle.
 You'll also find a few tips & tricks as well as guidance to keep in mind when developing using Dolittle.

+**If you're looking to migrate a version 3 or 4 of an existing event store, please go [here](../../Runtime/EventStore) for more details.**

 ## Intro

 We are committed to backwards compatibility and strive towards not having breaking